-I was told to create a "draft PR," but I had no idea what that means because I didn't realize the feature was available on GitHub.
-I'll go over some git tips as well as how to make a draft pull request.
+I was told to create a "draft PR," but I had no idea what that meant because I didn't realize the feature was available on GitHub.
+I'll go over some git tips and how to make a draft pull request.

 Table of Content